Inside: How to prepare for a substitute teacher

 Prepare for a substitute teacher well ahead of time.

 Put together a Substitute Binder with all of the info your sub will need to know.
-This information includes class lists, a school schedule, seating chart, where to find things in the classroom, procedures, and more.
-Check out the short term substitute binder to make preparing your sub binder a breeze!
+This information includes class lists, a school schedule, a seating chart, where to find things in the classroom, procedures, and more.
+Check out the short-term substitute binder to make preparing your sub binder a breeze!

-If there’s a possibility that you may be gone for a week or more, you’ll want to include a classroom tour, student profiles, bus information, content specific tips for coursework, planning sheets, schedules, health/accomodation concerns, and more information.
+If there’s a possibility that you may be gone for a week or more, you’ll want to include a classroom tour, student profiles, bus information, content-specific tips for coursework, planning sheets, schedules, health/accommodation concerns, and more information.
 You can find all of this in the Long Term Substitute Binder.
 It’s perfect for unexpected illnesses or longer prepared absences, such as maternity leave.

 Make plans simple but learning-centered.

-Teachers often fear that substitutes will just give their students busy work or watch videos.
-This only happens when the sub is not prepared because of lack of clear, concise plans.
+It doesn’t have to be that way!
 Write plans that are simple enough to follow but still allow for student learning.
 Substitute days (when they can be planned) are great days to have your students review material and demonstrate learning on a formative assessment that you can revisit upon your return.

 Organizing a sub tub is a great way to get your sub plans put together and ready for a substitute BEFORE you leave.
 Then, all you or your sub will have to do is get the appropriate lessons out of the sub tub, and you’re good to go!
 I used this container from Amazon and put my Ready To Go Sub Plans in them.

-You can also grab free sub plan samples in the free resource library.
+You can also grab free sub-plan samples in the free resource library.
+Be prepared and you won’t have to wonder anymore about what to leave for a substitute teacher!

 Leave note forms for the sub.